-For some small business owners, the time comes when they must end operations and dissolve their business.
+For some small business owners, the time comes when they must end operations and dissolve their corporation or LLC.
 It’s a stressful time and a multi-step process.
-To facilitate the process, here are seven common steps to dissolving a business.
+To facilitate the process, here are seven common steps to closing a business.

-Step 1: Approval of the owners of the corporation or LLC
+Step 1: Get approval of the owners of the corporation or LLC

-Company owners must approve the dissolution of a corporation or LLC before the company can begin the process of dissolving the business with the state.
-With corporations, the shareholders must approve the action; with limited liability companies (LLCs), members grant approval.
+Company owners must first approve the dissolution of a corporation or LLC before the company can begin the process of dissolving the business with the state.
+With corporations, the shareholders must approve the action.
+With limited liability companies (LLCs), the members grant approval.

 For small businesses, shareholders or members are often involved in day-to-day operations and typically know the circumstances behind needing to close the business.
 The corporation’s bylaws or the LLC operating agreement typically outline the dissolution process and needed approvals.

-Step 2: Filing the Certificate of Dissolution with the state
+Step 2: File the Certificate of Dissolution with the state

-After shareholders or members have voted for the dissolution, paperwork must be filed with the state in which the corporation or LLC was formed.
+After shareholders or members have voted for the dissolution of the business, paperwork must be filed with the state in which the corporation or LLC was formed.
 If the company qualified to transact business in other states, paperwork must be filed in those states, too.

-- The process for filing the Certificate of Dissolution (also called Articles of Dissolution) varies by state.
-Some states require filing documents before notifying creditors and resolving claims; others require filing after that process.
+The process for filing the Articles of Dissolution (also called Certificate of Dissolution) varies by state.
+Some states require filing documents before notifying creditors and resolving claims.
+Others require filing after that process.
 If an organization is a nonprofit, it may need to first obtain approval from the state’s Attorney General.

-Step 3: Filing federal, state, and local tax forms
+Step 3: File federal, state, and local tax forms

 Step 4: Wind up affairs

-- Notify customers, suppliers, landlords, insurers, and vendors
+- Notifying customers, suppliers, landlords, insurers, and vendors

-Step 5: Notifying creditors your business is ending
+Step 5: Notify creditors your business is closing

 You must notify all of your company's creditors by mail, and explain: